hermann-p/hermann-p.github.io/_posts/2016-12-06-react-with-reagent-and-cljs.md

 Some time ago Facebook's React framework brought some exciting innovations to web development.
-Its users could define a page's layout and components exactly and link the content to variables.
+Its users could define a page's layout and components exactly once and link the content to variables.
 Whenever scripts would modify the variable's content the page would automagically reflect those changes -- with some rad performance tweaks under the hood.

 If you are some strange alien being and have never heard of React before, you should stop, use a search engine of your choice and do